mloning/website/content/posts/job-interviewing.md

 So what’s your BATNA if you don’t have other offers?
 Do you even have one?

 Of course you do.
-Your best alternative might be “interview at more companies” or “go to grad school” or “stay at your current job” or “go on sabbatical in Morocco for a few months” (as it was for a friend of mine who was deliberating between joining a startup and gallivanting through North Africa).
+Your best alternative might be "interview at more companies" or "go to grad school" or "stay at your current job" or "go on sabbatical in Morocco for a few months" (as it was for a friend of mine who was deliberating between joining a startup and gallivanting through North Africa).

 The point is, you don’t need to have another offer to have a strong BATNA. _Your BATNA’s strength comes from 1\) how strong the other side perceives it to be, and 2\) how strong you perceive it to be._